• Home

 Jim Self

-Tuba virtuoso, Jim Self wants more respect for his instrument.
+Acknowledged as one of the greatest on his instrument, Jim still felt his beloved tuba didn’t get the respect it deserved.
 “I want someone to write something romantic for the tuba,” Jim lamented to me.
 I’m called when a there’s someone fat on screen or an elephant.
 Fat people make love too.”

 Friday 05.23.25